Peek Frean pioneered the modern British biscuit. The business introduced the Bourbon, Custard Cream, Marie and Garibaldi biscuit varieties.

 Peek Frean becomes a limited company; introduces the mass-market biscuit

-Peek Frean & Co Ltd was registered as a limited company with a share capital of £500,000 from 1901.
-The business sold through 45,000 outlets.
+Peek Frean was registered as a limited company with a share capital of £500,000 in 1901.
+Peek Frean biscuits were distributed through 45,000 outlets.

 Peek Frean held a Royal Warrant to supply biscuits to King Edward VII.

 The shortbread-based Pat-A-Cake biscuit was launched in 1902.
-The first biscuit marketed at an affordable price, it was to prove a major success for the company.
-First week sales totalled over twelve tons.
+Invented by manager George Roberts, it was the first mass-produced biscuit that moved away from plain Thin Arrowroot type products.
+It was to prove a major success for the company as the first biscuit marketed at an affordable price.
+Sales in the first week totalled over twelve tons.

 Arthur Carr (1855 – 1947) became chairman and managing director of Peek Frean from 1904.
 Carr massively increased the company’s advertising budget.

 Peek Frean was an enlightened employer for the period.
-Staff received in-house medical and dentistry care (to which the company paid £3,000 a year in 1911), and a staff canteen which the company subsidised to the level of hundreds of pounds a year.
-By 1911 a third of company profits were spent on employee welfare, and wages were among the highest in London.
+Benefits included in-house medical and dentistry care (to which the company paid £3,000 a year in 1911), and a subsidised staff canteen.
+A third of company profits were spent on employee welfare by 1911.

 A Bermondsey women’s strike in August 1911 saw 1,200 employees refuse to work.
 The strikers wanted higher pay and the abolition of short shifts.
 However Peek Frean management countered that strikers had intimidated non-striking staff and that their wages were higher than the Bermondsey average.